4 policemen killed in terrorist attack in northwest Pakistan | Law-Order

 Although no group has immediately claimed responsibility for the attack, the previous attacks on police in the district have been claimed by the Tehreek-e-Taliban Pakistan (TTP).

+''The situation is under complete control.
+Security forces have cordoned off the area,” he said, adding that an operation was underway and would be completed in a while.

+Citing a senior police officer, Dawn.com said that around 25 arrested members of banned terrorist organisations were under arrest and interrogation at the CTD centre when they took the guns from seven security personnel on duty and made them hostages.

-President Arif Alvi expressed his condolences to the grieving families and condemned the attack, saying ''our efforts will continue until the complete elimination of the remnants of terrorism''.
+President Arif Alvi condemned the attack on the police station, saying ''our efforts will continue until the complete elimination of the remnants of terrorism''.

 Prime Minister Shehbaz Sharif said the entire nation saluted the “huge sacrifices” of police officers and soldiers in their fight against terrorism.